Keyboard shortcuts

 • Monocle mode – full-screen single-window mode per monitor.

-• Status bar – configurable per-monitor bar with workspace indicators, clock, CPU, RAM, and more.
+• Status bar – configurable per-monitor bar with workspace indicators, clock, CPU, RAM, focused window icon, pause indicator, and more.

-• Hot-reload – configuration changes are applied without restarting.
+• Hot-reload – changes to config.toml, bar.toml, and user-rules.toml are applied without restarting.

-• Window rules – exclude specific applications from tiling.
+• Window rules – community-maintained rules plus user overrides to exclude specific applications from tiling.

 Quick Start